 The consent holder must maintain records of key interactions, issues, agreements, and any outcomes reached and implemented through the Mana Whenua Kaitiaki Rōpū.
 A summary of these records must be provided annually to the Council for the purposes of the Council’s annual compliance reporting

 The consent holder must invite the Mana Whenua Kaitiaki Rōpū to meet at least two times per year (with the first meeting to be scheduled within 12 months following the commencement of the resource consents) or a lesser frequency as agreed by the Mana Whenua Kaitiaki Rōpū (and advised to the Bay of Plenty Regional Council).

+Where these conditions enable or require engagement with the Mana Whenua Kaitiaki Rōpū (including conditions 4.10, 10.4 and 15.1) and any entity entitled to be part of the Rōpū decides not to join, or to leave, the Rōpū, the Consent Holder must consult with:

+the relevant entity; and

+the Mana Whenua Kaitiaki Rōpū.

 CONSENT TERM

-This resource consent shall expire on [35 years from the date of grant].
+This resource consent shall expire on 35 years from the date of grant.

 ADVICE NOTES: